ValdoAndrade/Premier-League-Tittle-Prediction-25-26/README.md

 A Data-Driven Approach Using xG and Match Simulation to predict the Premier League winner

 ## Project Objective 🎯
-This project evaluate team strenght and performance-based metrics to predict the Premier League tiltle winner among Arsenal, Manchester City and Aston Vills.
+This project evaluate team strenght and performance-based metrics to predict the Premier League tiltle winner among Arsenal, Manchester City and Aston Villa.
 This project consist in predicting the reamining match fixtures only for these 3 tittle contenders.

 ## Data Section (Data Sources) 📊